 It’s too early to say how deeply the impact of Coronavirus will be felt by the high street, but it’s clear that the high street will significantly change in the forthcoming months.
-As businesses look to reopen in the next month or so, forefront in their mind should be their ability to stay open in the face of ‘The sharpest recession on record’, and the unprecedented profits reaped by major players during the lockdown period.
-This is doubly important as the lockdown has normalised.
+As businesses look to reopen in the next month or so, forefront in their mind should be their ability to stay open in the face of ‘The sharpest recession on record’, and the unprecedented profits reaped by major players during the lock-down period.
+This is doubly important as the lock-down has normalised online shopping.

 Read the essay here